mlflow/mlflow/docs/source/tutorial.rst

               - mlflow

       To run this project, invoke ``mlflow run tutorial -P alpha=0.42``.
-After running this command, MLflow will run your training code in a new Conda environment with the dependencies specified in ``conda.yaml``.
+After running this command, MLflow runs your training code in a new Conda environment with the dependencies specified in ``conda.yaml``.

       If the repository has an ``MLproject`` file in the root you can also run a project directly from GitHub.
 This tutorial is duplicated in the https://github.com/mlflow/mlflow-example repository